Building a multi-boot USB with Ventoy and Linux

 • Use Ventoy2Disk.sh -i /dev/sdX for Linux installs and read the install options first: https://github.com/ventoy/Ventoy

-• Copy ISOs directly, use ventoy.json for persistence, and test in both VM and hardware.
+• Copy ISOs directly, use ventoy.json for persistence, and test in both a VM and real hardware.